7thLucas/full-app-6a2e6-0ae3e-4723/_doc/product-overview.md

-# Cricket Scorer Pro — Product Overview
+# Scorenow — Product Overview
-*(Working name — pending user confirmation)*

 ## What It Is
-Cricket Scorer Pro is a production-grade, mobile-first cricket scoring application for local, amateur, and community cricket teams.
+Scorenow is a production-grade, mobile-first cricket scoring application for local, amateur, and community cricket teams.
 It enables any group to define custom teams and players, run professional ball-by-ball match scoring, and generate accurate real player statistics — all persisted locally on-device with zero cloud dependency.

 ## The Core Problem
 Local and amateur cricket teams play serious cricket but have no serious, flexible scoring tool.
 Existing apps either: